bireme/wp-post-status-export/README.md

-# WP Posts Status Export
+# WP Post Status Export

 ## About
 This plugin show up the WP post status in output format (XML and JSON).